Skip to content

 A positive test requires: (a) diatoms present in the bone marrow specimen; (b) the species in bone marrow match species in both the lung sample and the scene water (ruling out environmental contamination); (c) the species are absent or present only in trace amounts in control samples from the autopsy room, acid reagents, and distilled water.
 The number of diatoms sufficient to call a positive result is a subject of continuing debate; Pollard (1998) suggested that five or more diatoms of matching species per high-power field in at least two separate fields constitutes a positive finding.

 Limitations and contested evidence.
 The diatom test's evidentiary status varies across jurisdictions.
 In Germany, the BKA accepts a positive diatom test as strong evidence of ante-mortem submersion, subject to the species-match requirement.
-In the UK, the test was accepted in R v.
-Onufrejczyk [1955] and has been used since, but several subsequent UK cases raised the contamination objection (diatoms in laboratory reagents, autopsy tables, and water supplies, the "blank contamination" problem).
+In the UK, the diatom test has been used in drowning cases since the mid-twentieth century and has been used since, but several subsequent UK cases raised the contamination objection (diatoms in laboratory reagents, autopsy tables, and water supplies, the "blank contamination" problem).
 India's CFSL laboratories perform the test using the Pollard protocol but note that freshwater species vary significantly between Indian river systems, requiring local reference water databases.
 In the US, DiMaio (2001) describes the test as useful but flags the lack of standardised blank controls as a weakness that limits its use as primary evidence.
 A negative diatom test does not exclude drowning (dry drowning, post-mortem submersion of a body, or advanced decomposition can all produce false negatives).

-Vitreous humour chemistry offers a supplementary biochemical approach to drowning attribution that is particularly valuable when decomposition precludes diatom testing and when the lung architecture is too disrupted for species identification.
+Vitreous humour chemistry is a supplementary biochemical test for drowning attribution, most useful when decomposition prevents diatom testing or when lung architecture is too disrupted for species identification.

 The physiological basis.
 In a drowning victim who aspirated significant freshwater, the osmotically dilute water is absorbed rapidly from the pulmonary circulation into the systemic circulation.
 This dilutes serum sodium (hyponatraemia) and potassium rapidly.
 Conversely, saltwater aspiration produces the reverse: the hypertonic seawater draws fluid out of the pulmonary circulation, producing hypernatraemia.
 These electrolyte shifts occur while the victim is still alive, and they modify the fluid composition of the vitreous humour if the victim survives long enough for vitreous equilibration.